40843245/OOXML/Word/structure/Appendix 2 -- available options of attribute of tag in xml for Word.md

 | `"false"` | | | NOT keep lines. | it allows Word to break the paragraph across page breaks if necessary to fit the content. | When `<w:keepLines>` tag is not used, we can think that it will NOT keep lines. (same effect of `<w:keepLines w:val="false">`) |

 #### `<w:keepNext>` -> `w:val` attribute
-> [!WARNING]
-> I refers from Google Gemini's answer which may be incorrect.

 | available options of attribute in tag | similar to options of attribute of tag in native xml or native html5)  | meaning | description | notes | notice |
 | :---------- | :----------- | :----- | :--- | :-- | :-- |
 | `"true"` | | | to prevent a page break from occurring between the current paragraph and the one immediately after it. | If the two paragraphs together cannot fit on the current page, both will be moved to the next page. | default value. |
 | `"false"` | | | NOT keep lines. | it allows Word to break the paragraph across page breaks if necessary to fit the content. | When `<w:keepLines>` tag is not used, we can think that it will NOT keep lines. (same effect of `<w:keepLines w:val="false">`) |

 #### `<w:adjustRightInd>` -> `w:val` attribute
-> [!WARNING]
-> I refers from Google Gemini's answer which may be incorrect.

 | available options of attribute in tag | similar to options of attribute of tag in native xml or native html5)  | meaning | description | notes | notice |
 | :---------- | :----------- | :----- | :--- | :-- | :-- |
 | `"true"` | | | adjust right indentation due to different windows size. | | |